-If you start scanning at the tip of their nose, the Turkish Angora will look like any other cat, right until you get to their tails.
+If you start scanning at the tip of their nose, the Turkish Angora will look like any other cat.
+That is, right until you get to their tails.
 Then, it’s just an explosion of long, fluffy white fur.

 These cats are extremely athletic and prefer to perch on the tallest surface in any room.
 That’s good for you, as it puts their beautiful tails within prime petting distance.
 Of course, you’ll need to groom these cats quite a bit.